 Case 1: If you are modifying a Change to execute in the next 24 hours:

-- Change the Target Version first --> save the record.
+- Change the Target Version first --> click Update button to save.

-- Verify the desired version is listed, then adjust the Planned Start Date --> save the record for a second time.
+- Verify the desired version is listed, then adjust the Planned Start Date using the Reschedule Upgrade button --> click Select button to save for a second time.

 Case 2: If you are modifying a Change that is already scheduled to execute in the next 24 hours:

-- Push out the Planned Start Date a few days --> save the record.
+- Push out the Planned Start Date a few days using the Reschedule Upgrade button --> click Select button to save.

-- Change the Target Version --> save the record for a second time.
+- Change the Target Version --> click Update button to save for a second time.

-- Then pull the Planned Start Date back in --> save the record for a third time.
+- Then pull the Planned Start Date back in using the Reschedule Upgrade button --> click Select button to save for a third time.

 What if our organization does not have enough time to perform full regression testing with each patch version?